Carms-dev/gegi-law-gatsby-netlify/content/cases/ab-v-ontario-education-1.md

 ---
 isCornerstone: false
-caseName:  AB v.
+caseName:  A.B. v.
 Ontario (Education)
 citation: 2018 HRTO 1746
 description: The applicant, an 11-year-old transgender child, submitted a publication ban and anonymization request.
 The OHRT granted their request.